Kurisu21/webeenthere/database.md

     file_name VARCHAR(255) NOT NULL,
     file_type VARCHAR(50),
     file_url TEXT NOT NULL,
-    uploaded_at DATETIME DEFAULT CURRENT_TIMESTAMP,
+    file_size BIGINT NULL, -- NEW: File Size - Stores the size of the media file in bytes.
+Allows tracking of storage usage and displaying file sizes to users.
+NULL for files uploaded before this column was added. uploaded_at DATETIME DEFAULT CURRENT_TIMESTAMP,
     FOREIGN KEY (user_id) REFERENCES users(id),
     FOREIGN KEY (website_id) REFERENCES websites(id)